binc74/game-of-set/README.md

     # If you are using system Ruby, you will need "sudo" to install Ruby libraries (gems)
     sudo gem install gosu
     ```
+* No input checking implemented, so the player should make sure they enter valid input

+* Our way of determine the winner may be different (we use not only score but also player attempts, and if multiple
+player obtains the highest score and with same amount of attempt, this situation count as no winner)

 ### Running the Program
-* To run the program run the following command: `ruby main.rb`
+* To run the program run the following command: `ruby main.rb` or simply run the main.rb class
 * Enter the number of players when asked
 * Enter the names of the players
 * Choose a difficulty (1-3)